dogweather/forkful/content/en/rust/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?

-Deleting characters matching a pattern in a string means finding and removing specific sequences of characters.
-Programmers do it to clean up text, parse data, or tailor messages to fit a specific format.

 ## How to:
 In Rust, we can use the `replace` method from the `String` type or regex for more complex patterns.
 Here's how you do it:

 ```rust